cakephp/docs/en/development/testing.rst

     ./Console/cake testsuite core Core/ConsoleOutput --filter Write

-The filter parameter is used as a case-sensitve regular expression for filtering which test methods to run.
+The filter parameter is used as a case-sensitive regular expression for filtering which test methods to run.

 Generating code coverage